 We separate our discussion into two parts.
 In this chapter we determine completely (via $\gc$) the character decomposition (i.e. the semi--simple part) of the relevant $\Z^2$--representations.
-This includes all the characteristic polynomials of all the monodromy operators.
-Moreover, we connect the ranks of some generalized eigenspaces with the combinatorics of the plumbing graph $G$ as well.
+This includes the characteristic polynomials of all the monodromy operators.
+Moreover, we connect the ranks of some generalized \ix{generalized eigenspace} eigenspaces with the combinatorics of the plumbing graph $G$ as well.
 We wish to emphasize that, although we get all our results rather automatically from the graph $\gc$, all these results are new, and were out of reach (in this generality) with previous techniques.
 This shows once more the power of $\gc$.

 The second part treats the structure of the Jordan blocks.
 This is considerably harder.
 Our main motivation in this part is the computation of the homology of $\partial F$ and its algebraic monodromy action.
-Since the homology of $\partial F$ will be determined via the homology of $\partial F\setminus V_g$, hence by the Wang exact sequence in which the operator $M_{\Phi,ver}-I$ appears, the determination of the 2--Jordan blocks of $M_{\Phi,ver}$ with eigenvalue one is a crucial ingredient.
+Since the homology of $\partial F$\ix{Milnor!fiber!boundary} will be determined via the homology of $\partial F\setminus V_g$, that is, using the Wang exact sequence in which the operator $M_{\Phi,ver}-I$ appears, the determination of the 2--Jordan blocks of $M_{\Phi,ver}$ with eigenvalue one is a crucial ingredient.

-Therefore, in this work we will concentrate only on the computation of these Jordan blocks, although for some cases we will provide the complete picture.
+Therefore, in this work, regarding the vertical monodromies, we will concentrate only on the computation of the Jordan blocks with eigenvalue one, although for some cases we will provide the complete picture.
 This second part (including the discussion regarding the Jordan blocks of the vertical monodromies for eigenvalue one, and the computation of homology and algebraic monodromy of $\partial F$) constitutes the next Chapters \ref{Start}--\ref{s:th:Jordan}.